conda-forge/cfep/cfep-10.md

 This feedstock has no or unresponsive maintainers and either needs new maintainers or to be archived.
 Advertise that this needs maintainers and for the current ones re-engage with the feedstock or remove themselves, otherwise the feedstock will be archived.
-Set a deadline of X days/weeks/months for new maintainers to come on board, if nothing happens the feedstock is archived.
+Set a deadline of X days/weeks/months for new maintainers to come on board or existing maintainers to re-engage, if nothing happens the feedstock is archived.

 ### Archived
 Effectively removed from the CF ecosystem.